Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 Set the maximum number of help pages sent in a server channel.

-..
-Note:: This setting does not apply to menu help.

 If a help message contains more pages than this value, the help message will be sent to the command author via DM.
 This is to help reduce spam in server text channels.